 What Are Common Areas?

-The management of the common areas of blocks of flat is the remit of freeholders as they own them.
-This makes them responsible for the upkeep of the structure, the roof, the land the building stands on, foundations, load bearing walls, gardens, landings, paths, gates, fences, drives, stairways, and any other outbuildings.
-Inside they own things such as the plant rooms, lift motor rooms, and meter cupboards and any other areas that are not owned by each leaseholder.
+The management of the common areas of blocks of flat is usually carried out by the managing agent but it is the freeholders who actually own them.
+These common areas cover the structure, the roof, the land the building stands on, foundations, load bearing walls, gardens, landings, paths, gates, fences, drives, stairways, and any other outbuildings.
+Inside it covers things such as plant rooms, lift motor rooms, and meter cupboards and any other areas not owned by individual leaseholders.

-So, the following broad guidelines on how to manage the building as per the legal requirements have been sourced from the Federation of Private Residents’ Associations (FPRA).
+So, the following broad guidelines on how to manage the building and when, have been sourced from the Federation of Private Residents’ Associations (FPRA).
 Not all will apply, (depending on the type of the building) and it is the terms of the lease that should be the definitive guide.

 Asbestos Review Report